Effective 25th May 2018 – version 1.0

 2. Our details

-2.1 This website is owned and operated by Supporters of Manston Airport.
+2.1 This website is owned and operated by the History of Manston Airfield project.

 2.2 You can contact us: